Staff

 Hannah Ellman

-Hannah (she/her) completed her Bachelor’s degree at Vassar College in 2014 with a major in American Studies and focus on Native American Studies and Education.
+Hannah (she/her) completed her Bachelor’s degree at Vassar College in 2014 with a major in American Studies and focus on Native American Studies and Education and is now pursuing her Master of Social Work degree at the University of Denver.
 Hannah’s passion lies in working with and empowering youth, being active, playing music, and exploring new places.
 From 2015-2021, Hannah taught high school global history, encouraging critical questioning around the study of history and building meaningful and lasting relationships with her students.
 She led her history team as Department Chair and did so until leaving her school to move west to Colorado at the end of 2021.
 Hannah is both humbled and grateful to work for the Tribal Law and Policy Institute and alongside the dedicated and passionate Tribal Youth Resource Center team.

 Contact: Hannah@TLPI.org